zeroluck/docs/sources/admin-guide/installation/centos.md

 The Gluu Server Community Edition should be deployed on a VM with:

 * CentOS 6.5
-* Physical Memory: At least 2 GB (more is always better, though)
+* At least 2 GB Physical Memory (more is always better, though)
+* 2 CPU Units

 ## Installing the GLUU CE